 Want to get started on planning what to do?
 Here are a few of the best places to visit in Berlin…

-Visit the section at Niederkirchnerstraße near the Topography of Terror will give you a chilling sense of what the wall stood for.
-Be sure to also check out the Berlin Wall Memorial on Bernauer Strasse for a re-creation of the typical watchtowers and “death strip” of the wall.
+Visit the section at Niederkirchnerstraße near the Topography of Terror.
+It’ll give you a chilling sense of what the wall stood for.
+Aso ve sure to also check out the Berlin Wall Memorial on Bernauer Strasse.
+The memorial features a re-creation of the wall’s watchtowers and “death strip.”

-Besides the cavernous main chapel, be sure to check out the dome’s observation deck and the Hohenzollern Crypt in the basement housing the remains of Central Europe’s most important former royal family.
+Besides the cavernous main chapel, be sure to check out the dome’s observation deck.
+It offers spectacular views over Berlin Mitte.
+The Hohenzollern Crypt in the basement is also worthy of a strop.
+The crypt house the remains of Central Europe’s most important former royal family.

-- Nikolaiviertel: Berlin’s oldest quarter, Nikolaiviertel is one of the only places to get a sense of what Berlin may have been like in the pre-war era.
-It’s a fantastic quarter to walk around or grab a relaxing meal or weißbier along the banks of the Spree.
+During WWII, much of central Berlin was destroyed.
+Nikolaiviertel is one of the only places to get a sense of what Berlin may have been like in the pre-war era.
+Founded in the 13th century, it’s Berlin’s oldest quarter.

 Where to stay in Berlin

 Many of the top attractions in Berlin are found in & around the area.
-Mitte’s central location means that the accommodations prices here are among the highest in Berlin.
+With Mitte’s central location, accommodations prices are among the highest in Berlin.

-- Charlottenberg: A district in West Berlin that’s the best place to stay in Berlin for travellers looking for a quieter alternative to the central districts.
-It’s also one of the best places to shop in Berlin.
+Charlottenburg is an upscale district in West Berlin.
+It’s the best place to stay in Berlin for travellers looking for a quieter alternative to the central districts.

 Transportation in Berlin

-By air: There are two main international airports serving the city: Berlin Tegel (TXL) and Berlin Schönefeld (SXF).
-The larger of the two airports, Tegel, carries most of the air traffic from international destinations.
+There are two main international airports serving the city: Berlin Tegel (TXL) and Berlin Schönefeld (SXF).
+Tegel is the larger of the two airports.
+It carries most of the air traffic from international destinations.

 From other German and European destinations, one of the best way of getting to Berlin is by train.
 Some of the most popular routes into Berlin (fastest journey times listed) include:

-- Munich to Berlin (4h14m)
+- Munich (4h14m)

-- Frankfurt to Berlin (4h8m)
+- Frankfurt (4h8m)

-- Krakow to Berlin (8h37m)
+- Krakow (8h37m)

-- Prague to Berlin (4h36m)
+- Prague (4h36m)

 Single ride tickets cost between €2.80 and €3.40 depending on the distance.
 If you’re planning to ride more than two times in a day, the €7.00-€7.70 Tageskarte (day pass) is the best option.